Bloxwich railway station: History

-The present station opened in 1989, as part of the first stage of the reopening of the Chase Line from Walsall to Hednesford to passenger trains under British Rail.
-An earlier Bloxwich station existed a few hundred yards to the south, just north of the site of the former level crossing and Bloxwich Signal Box (which in April 2011 still retained its London Midland Region of British Railways white-on-maroon enamel sign).
-That station closed to passengers on 18 January 1965 and to goods on 10 August 1964.
+The present station opened on 17 April 1989, as part of the first stage of the reopening of the Chase Line from Walsall to Hednesford to passenger trains under British Rail.

+An earlier Bloxwich station existed a few hundred yards to the south, just north of the site of the former level crossing and Bloxwich Signal Box.
+It opened on 1 February 1858 and closed to passengers on 18 January 1965.

+The line was electrified by December 2018, with electric trains running from May 2019.